UCL-ARC/mkdocs-dsh-docs/docs/6-Cluster_status_page.md

-# DSH HPC Services Status Page
+# DSH Research Compute Services Status Page

-This page outlines that status of the DSH HPC Services environment and the planned outages managed by the ARC Bespoke team at UCL.
+This page outlines that status of the DSH Research Compute environment and the planned outages managed by the ARC Bespoke team at UCL.
 We endeavour to keep this page as up-to-date as possible but there might be some delay.
 If you are experiencing issues with the cluster, feel free to report them to <rc-support@ucl.ac.uk>.

-## Status of the DSH HPC Services
+## Status of the DSH Research Compute Services

   - 2025-11-19 - Update: 16:56
     - Data Safe Haven now working as expected - The replacement network equipment has been installed this afternoon, and we have tested both data centre configurations.
 The Data Safe Haven is now working as expected, at full capacity.
 Those services which have been unavailable since Monday should now be accessible.